python/cpython/Doc/library/sys.rst

    |                                       | a domain controller.            |
    +---------------------------------------+---------------------------------+

-   This function wraps the Win32 :c:func:`GetVersionEx` function; see the Microsoft documentation on :c:func:`OSVERSIONINFOEX` for more information about these fields.
+   This function wraps the Win32 :c:func:`!GetVersionEx` function; see the Microsoft documentation on :c:func:`!OSVERSIONINFOEX` for more information about these fields.

    *platform_version* returns the major version, minor version and